 8. Conclusion.
 At their very best, projection methods will behave as well as comparable line search methods.
-Until now the relaxation parameters $\alpha_m^{(\nu)}$ and weights $\gamma_m^{(\nu)}$ for iterative transform algorithms Alg.(4.11) have been chosen in an ad hoc manner independent of any performance criterion.
-Thus, traditional iterative transform algorithms could behave much worse than line search methods for which suitable parameters reinterpreted as $\lambda^{(\nu)}$ and $\beta_m^{(\nu)}$ in Eq.(4.12) have been extensively studied.
+Until now the relaxation parameters $\alpha_m^{(\nu)}$ and weights $\gamma_m^{(\nu)}$ for iterative transform algorithms such as (60) have been chosen in an ad hoc manner independent of any performance criterion.
+Thus, traditional iterative transform algorithms could behave much worse than line search methods for which suitable parameters reinterpreted as $\lambda^{(\nu)}$ and $\beta_m^{(\nu)}$ in (61) have been extensively studied.

 In section 3 of this work we provided a derivation of the optical phase retrieval problem from first principles.
-In Section 4 we reviewed geometric solution techniques, among which are iterative transform techniques.
+In section 4 we reviewed geometric solution techniques, among which are iterative transform techniques.
 Many fundamental questions regarding convergence of projection algorithms remain.
 When the intersection of even convex constraints is empty, convergence is an open question.
 This is often the case in image processing with noisy data.
-When algorithms stagnate it is impossible to tell if the method has found a local solution, or is stuck in what is often referred to as a tunnel.
-We noted that extensions to projection algorithms have been proposed to overcome stagnation [45].
-These methods seem to be very robust and efficient in practice [48, 108].
-Their success warrants precise mathematical analysis (see [13] for a first step in this direction).
-In Section 5 we reviewed analytic perturbation approaches to the problem and quantified their relationship to geometric methods.
-Two performance measures were considered, their associated optimization problems were formulated in Pr.(5.2) and Pr.(5.15).
+When algorithms stagnate it is impossible to tell if the method has found a local solution or is stuck in what is often referred to as a tunnel.
+We noted that extensions to projection algorithms have been proposed to overcome stagnation [43].
+These methods seem to be very robust and efficient in practice [116].
+Their success warrants precise mathematical analysis, which has yet to be done.
+In section 5 we reviewed analytic perturbation approaches to the problem and quantified their relationship to geometric methods.
+Two performance measures were considered, and their associated optimization problems were formulated in (66) and (79).
 The first measure is a perturbed weighted least squares measure.
-The second is a new approach which we call extended least squares.
+The second is a new approach, which we call extended least squares.
 This objective allows us to adaptively correct for the relative variability in the diversity measurements, ψ_m .
-In Section 6 we reviewed two numerical methods.
+In section 6 we reviewed two numerical methods.
 The first was a standard line search algorithm for which convergence to first-order necessary conditions for optimality was proven for the perturbed least squares and extended least squares objectives.
-The line search method is accelerated by a limited memory approach which allows us to efficiently approximate curvature information in large problems.
-The use of limited memory techniques for phase retrieval and deconvolution has appeared in recent work [78, 123].
+The line search method is accelerated by a limited memory approach, which allows us to efficiently approximate curvature information in large problems.
+The use of limited memory techniques for phase retrieval and deconvolution has appeared in recent work [76, 122].
 The method is made robust with a novel use of explicit trust regions.
 The trust region strategy also allows for precise scaling of the step size, thus avoiding costly function evaluations that are common to more trial-and-error-type methods such as implicit trust regions and backtracking.
-The resulting algorithm was given in Alg.
-(6.2).
-In Section 7 we compared the performance of the different approaches on noiseless and noisy data.
+The resulting algorithm was given as Algorithm 6.2.
+In section 7 we compared the performance of the different approaches on noiseless and noisy data.
 The results indicate that while certain implementations of iterative transform algorithms can be competitive (see the SP algorithm), their performance varies more from one example to the next than the algorithms based on analytic techniques.
-Other implementations of iterative transform algorithm such as averaged projections (AP) are clearly not competitive approaches.
+Other implementations of the iterative transform algorithm such as AP are clearly not competitive approaches.
 Limited memory and trust region techniques reduce the variability of performance without adding significant computational cost.

-Further cpu speed up is possible with the introduction of multi-resolution techniques as discussed in [78, 77, 92].
+Further cpu speed-up is possible with the introduction of multiresolution techniques as discussed in [76, 75, 90].
 These are similar to windowing techniques used for noise filtering.
-In tests with Matlab we have achieved 17-fold-speed-up in time to convergence with the use of these techniques.
-With optimal parallelization and multi-resolution techniques we expect that the per iteration cpu time for a cluster of 16 PC's with three 512×512 diversity images could be brought down, conservatively, to a tenth of a second.
+In tests with MATLAB we have achieved 17-fold speed-up in time to convergence with the use of these techniques.
+With optimal parallelization and multiresolution techniques we expect that the per iteration cpu time for a cluster of 16 PCs with three 512×512 diversity images could be brought down, conservatively, to a tenth of a second.